Negotiation – Tools to make it advantageous for you2039

 Be aware that in France, 88% of properties are sold for less than the price originally requested by the seller.
 Based on these statistics, it would be a shame not to start a negotiation!
 A discount of at least 6% is in most cases possible.
 There are, however, no predefined rules and any potential discount depends greatly on the initial price assessment made by the seller.
-It can happen that some sellers set a fixed price and refuse to reduce it.
+It can happen that some sellers set a fixed price and refused to reduce it.
 Nevertheless, this scenario is quite rare.
 If you present strong arguments, you will usually force the seller to revise his price down.
 However, do not be completely taken in by the actual discount percentage.
 This indicator is in fact unreliable.
 What would you prefer?

 - Getting a 1% discount on a property initially marketed below the current market price